About This Chapter

 8. Antonyms: Lesson for Kids

-In this lesson, we will discuss antonyms, or opposite words.
+In this lesson, we'll discuss antonyms, or opposite words.
 You'll learn about the different types of words that can be antonyms, and you'll learn how to spot antonyms in text.

 9. Synonyms Lesson for Kids: Definition & Examples

 Have you ever written something and used some of the same words over and over again?
-If so, then you haven't been using enough synonyms.
-This lesson will explain synonyms and show you how to use them.
+If so, then you haven't been using enough synonyms!
+This lesson explains synonyms and shows you how to use them.

 10. Descriptive Words: Lesson for Kids